-While the foundation for mulled wine is the same no matter where you go, regional difference gives each their own unique taste and flavor.
+While the foundation for mulled wine is the same no matter where you go, the regional differences give each their own unique taste and flavor.

 Ingredients in Mulled Wine

-- Wine.
-Red or white, the choice is up to you.
+Wine.
+The most important ingredient.
+Red or white wine, the choice is up to you.
 Traditionally, it is made with an inexpensive red wine.

-- Liquor (optional).
-Similar to sangria who loves a little brandy, so does this mulled wine.
-Pick your favorite liquor- rum, vodka, brandy- or leave out altogether.
+Liquor (optional).
+Similar to sangria, mulled wine really loves a little brandy.
+However, feel free to pick your favorite liquor- rum, vodka, brandy- or leave out altogether.

-- Oranges.
-Oranges are the classic addition to mulled wine, but feel free to include clementines or lemons.
+Oranges.
+Oranges are the classic addition to mulled wine, but feel free to include clementines or lemons (or both!).

-- Fruit.
+Fruit.
 I went a little rogue with this recipe and added fresh cranberries and blackberries.
-The blackberries, in particular, added really nice notes of berries.
+The blackberries, in particular, added really nice sweet berry notes.